peterzaur/iakolym-server/README.md

 The request payload would look something like {"step": "test"}

-To check out the result, go into your favourite CLI and use sqlite3 to check out what's been added to your db!
+To check out the result, go into your favourite CLI and use mongo to check out what's been added to your db!